wdbxcuriocity/curiocity/README.md

 3. TypeScript rules are not fully enforced.
 4. ESLint rules are not fully enforced.

+## Minor Issues

+1. Imports are not standarized using root (@/..)

 ## Not Implemented

 - Screen resizing for devices smaller than a laptop.

+## Feature Recommendations

+- Create /utils to move all api calls

 ## Contact Information